-Associate Professor of Global Public Policy
+Associate Professor of Political Science

-Before joining the Humphrey School, Professor Stanton was a faculty member at the University of Pennsylvania.
+Before joining Temple, Professor Stanton was a faculty member at the University of Minnesota and the University of Pennsylvania.
 She has also held fellowships at the Center for International Security and Cooperation at Stanford University, the John M. Olin Institute for Strategic Studies at Harvard University, and the Christopher H. Browne Center for International Politics at the University of Pennsylvania.
 Professor Stanton received her Ph.D. in political science with distinction from Columbia University and her B.A. in international relations with distinction from Stanford University.